tyleryip/colonial-dice-game/docs/Takeaways.md

 # Takeaways

-## SVGs with embedded raster images
+## SVGs with embedded images do not render in Safari on reload or dynamic styling changes

-### Problem: SVGs with embedded images do not render in Safari on reload or dynamic styling changes
+### Problem

 In general, SVGs should be used over raster-based images so they can be scaled appropriately without any loss in resolution.
 However, I was naive in thinking